Import

 3. Review the generated configuration

-When analysis finishes, the review surface shows what Niamoto inferred and what still needs confirmation.
+When analysis finishes, the cockpit shows what Niamoto inferred and what still needs confirmation.

 Detected import configuration